junxit/us-congress-bills-116/metadata.md

 - 2019-10-17 — Placed on the Union Calendar, Calendar No. 191.
 - 2019-10-17 — Reported by the Committee on Small Business.
 H. Rept.
 116-240.
 - 2019-10-17 — Reported by the Committee on Small Business.
 H. Rept.
 116-240.
+- 2019-10-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-10-21 — Considered as unfinished business. (consideration: CR H8280-8281)
+- 2019-10-21 — Considered under suspension of the rules. (consideration: CR H8266-8268)
+- 2019-10-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4406.
+- 2019-10-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-21 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2019-10-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 25 (Roll no. 569). (text: CR H8266-8267)
+- 2019-10-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 25 (Roll no. 569).(text: CR H8266-8267)